bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 E &= \{ (\mathcal S_{j \in \mathcal J}, w) \in  A \times B \ | \ \exists k \in \mathcal S_j  : \ \nu(k) = w \} \\
 \end{align}
 $$
-Let G be the bipartite graph representing the exclusive union of the partition of stacks of cards and let an edge between a stack of cards and a value denote, that there exists (at least) a card of said value in the aforementioned stack.
+Let $G$ be the bipartite graph representing the exclusive union of the partition of stacks of cards and let an edge between a stack of cards and a value denote, that there exists (at least) a card of said value in the aforementioned stack.

 Construction of the graph takes $\mathcal O(36) = \mathcal O(1)$ time.
 The algorithm is